Skip to main content

 Not a ‘Nation’ Nor A ‘Democracy’, But A ‘Republic’

 Upon discovering a crucial error in the book Heritage Studies by Eileen Berry, I contacted the publisher BJU Press in order to report it.
 I informed the publisher that the author incorrectly refers to the offices of government in Washington, D.C., as representing the “national government.”
 I advised that this term is incorrect, as the Founding Fathers of the United States described the form of government primarily as the “general government” or, otherwise, as the “federal government” or “central government.”
-I stressed that this is not merely a matter of semantics but a critically important distinction, as it represents the critical attitudes and apprehensions at the time of America’s founding, as well as the intentional preservation of sovereignty among each of the several states in the Union — states recognized as independent at the signing of the Treaty of Paris, states which affirmed their sovereignty in their very ratification of the Constitution, and states whose sovereignty and independence are secured by the Bill of Rights and the “Republican” (not “national”) form of government guaranteed to the several states through their ratification of the Constitution.
+I stressed that this is not merely a matter of semantics but a critically important distinction, as it represents the critical attitudes and apprehensions at the time of America’s founding, as well as the intentional preservation of sovereignty among each of the several states in the Union: states recognized as independent at the signing of the Treaty of Paris; states comprising a "confederacy" under the Articles of Confederation (whereby Article II dictated that "Each state retains its sovereignty, freedom and independence, and every Power, Jurisdiction and right, which is not by this confederation expressly delegated to the United States, in Congress assembled"); states which later affirmed their sovereignty in their very ratification of the Constitution; and states whose sovereignty and independence are secured by the Bill of Rights (particularly the Tenth Amendment, which preserves the spirit of Article II from the Articles of Confederation) and by the “Republican” (not “national”) form of government guaranteed to the several states through their ratification of the Constitution (per Article IV, Section 4).

 I concluded my remarks in an appeal to accuracy and to the idea that we must remain absolutely committed to the truth as indispensable to education as true north is to navigation: “Please advise as to how we can together proceed to ensure that the necessary revisions are made for the benefit of students whose access to the truth depends upon our accuracy and our commitment to delivering it.”